shanicecarew/Sound-Snake/README.md

 Arduino Skills Credit: Ashley Brown

 File Guide
-Sound_Snake_Full_Game.pde = The full code for the 'Sound Snake' game.
+LICENCE = Details of the licensing for the files Sound_Snake_Full_Game.pde = The full code for the 'Sound Snake' game.
 Run it on Processing Sound_Snake_Mic_Controls.ino = The full code for the microphone setup for the 'Sound Snake' game.
 Run it on Arduino snake.mtl = A crucial file which is part of the 3D snake used in the game